 The COVID Pandemic has been a challenging time for all of us, but it has also given us some moments of great reflection.
 Here at Ashford and St Peter's we are all really proud to be part of the NHS and to be part of a Trust that aims to provide a high quality patient experience and to be an excellent place to work for all staff.

-We are currently recruiting for health care assistants at St Peter's Hospital in Chertsey, Ashford Hospital in Ashford Surrey and the Bradley Unit at Woking Community Hospital.
+Our Health Care Support Workers are an invaluable part of the Nursing and Midwifery Teams across all sites of the Trust, St Peter's Hospital in Chertsey, Ashford Hospital in Ashford Surrey and the Bradley Unit at Woking Community Hospital.

-There are also opportunities to register with our Trust's Bank Service as a Healthcare Assistant - previous experience is essential.
+There are also opportunities to register with our Trust's Bank Service as a Health Care Support Worker - previous experience is essential.
 When you are ready to apply, you will find the links to the current vacancies on NHS Jobs further down this page.

-Introduction to the Health Care Support Worker Role
+Introduction to the Healthcare Support Worker Role

 Experience of healthcare or care work is often desirable, this could be from paid or voluntary work.
 However the Trust also welcomes applications from people new to care.